Joey Wendle Preview, Player Props: Marlins vs. Dodgers

 - The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers have a 4.22 team ERA that ranks 15th across all MLB pitching staffs.
+- The Dodgers have a 4.28 team ERA that ranks 17th across all league pitching staffs.

-- The Dodgers surrender the seventh-fewest home runs in baseball (134 total, 1.1 per game).
+- Dodgers pitchers combine to rank 12th in baseball in home runs allowed (139 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.